Q: Are FM ACOUSTICS products available ex stock now?

 The MKIII achieves a new reference standard in hum, noise and interference rejection in addition to the absolute standard of balancing.
 This absolutely singular standard of balancing, however, can only be achieved if the dedicated phono cables are used - which is why these are part of the MKIII system performance and must be ordered together with an FM 222 MKIII.

 The FM 222-MKII is not upgradeable to a MKIII version because, with the exception of the back panel, the side and top plate, everything is different.

 Q: Some phono stages use an additional HF filter in the de-emphasis correction as it is said that Neumann included such a filter in their cutting lathes.

 Is this filter included in the FM ACOUSTICS phono linearizers?

 A: On later versions of cutting lathes, Neumann did indeed incorporate an HF shelving filter (as a protection for the very expensive cutterhead).
 Some phono stage designers now just fix this compensation into their RIAA de-emphasis circuits in the belief that this is the way all LP's were mastered.

-No worries: the FM 122 and FM 222 provide the ultimate solution:
+No worries: FM ACOUSTICS's phono linearizers provide the ultimate solution:

-Q: When will FM ACOUSTICS supply source components such as turntables, download servers, CD players, converters etc.?
+Q: When will FM ACOUSTICS supply source components such as turntables, download servers, CD/DVD players, converters etc.?